To work as a gas engineer in the UK all gas operatives must:

 The Accredited Certification Scheme (ACS) is an industry recognised and mandatory entry route for gas engineers to attain the necessary qualifications and competence required to work under the Gas Safe Register.

 ACS covers various work categories and requires you to complete an ACS assessment to prove competence in each category.
-ACS must be renewed every 5 years to remain a member of the Gas Safe Register.
+ACS gas courses must be renewed every 5 years to remain a member of the Gas Safe Register.

 The scheme is overseen by the United Kingdom Accreditation Service (UKAS).